s0nik42/lotus-farcaster/README.md

 * This is an individual open source project, not backed by any companies.
 If you like it please consider contributing by reaching me out or donate.

 Thank you !

+## Version

+This is a BETA PUBLIC VERSION.
+It cannot break your lotus installation, but you may face bugs or inaccurate information.
+Please consider giving feedbacks by opening issues.

 ## How it works
 lotus farcaster comes with 2 Components :